If you haven’t watched Boyz n the Hood then you have been living under a rock and need to educate yourself!

 12. Booty Call

-This romantic comedy has been entertaining audiences for years with its vulgar language and sexual antics.
+This romantic comedy has been entertaining audiences for years with its vulgar language and intimate antics.

 Two couples, one already in a relationship and the other just meeting, go on a double date.
 The date itself is uneventful but the late-night activities will have you cringing and laughing at the same time.